InterWorkAlliance/Sustainability/glossary.md

 - **DG Climate Action**: One of the Directorate Generals, or departments, of the European Commission and the most relevant to the EU ETS.
 It acts as regulator for the emission trading system and is responsible for most of the related legislation.
 - **Double Counting**: Where emissions reductions are accounted for in more than one place.
 - **Durability**: The term in years of how long the CO2 will be removed from the atmosphere, compared with the risk of CO2 reversion to the atmosphere before that term elapses.
+- **Durability Period**: The Durability Period will be XX years from the date of creation of the delivered credit.

 ## E